Why Choose Saint Leo's Bachelor of Science in Nursing program?

 Only students who have formal, written unconditional acceptance into the BS Nursing program will be allowed to register for nursing courses and complete work for the major.

 To be considered for admission to the Saint Leo University nursing program, applicants must meet the following minimum conditional admission requirements:

 - Earn a grade point average of 3.30 or better for all coursework taken by the end of the semester prior to the semester for which application is made.

-- Complete all non-nursing courses prior to beginning nursing program courses.
-Earn a grade of ‘C’ or better for all courses except MA 151, BIO 327 I and BIO 327 Lab and BIO 328 II and BIO 328 Lab which require a B or better.
-In addition, MAT 201 Statistics and BIO 425 Microbiology and BIO 425L Microbiology Lab and PHI 210RS Thinking and Doing Ethics must be completed prior to enrollment in program courses.
+- Complete all required non-nursing courses for a total of 60 credits prior to beginning nursing program courses.
+Earn a grade of ‘C’ or better for all courses except MAT 151, BIO 140 and BIO 140 Lab and BIO 150 and BIO 150 Lab which require a B or better.
 Prerequisite courses may be repeated only one time.

 - Take all parts of the ATI Test of Essential Academic Skills (TEAS) exam and send the official TEAS score report from ATI testing to Saint Leo.
 To be considered competitive, a composite score of 78 or greater is recommended.
 The most current version of the TEAS exam may be attempted three times in a calendar year with 30 days in between attempts.

 - Matriculation into the nursing courses is contingent upon receipt of a satisfactory history and physical signed by a provider and completion of required immunizations and other health requirements, including drug screening, completion of American Heart Association Healthcare Provider CPR certification, and completion of an acceptable background check and fingerprints within seven days of receiving the conditional admission email.

 Unconditional admission is granted when students have been selected for admission to the BS Nursing program and all admission criteria have been successfully completed.